adopt-liveview/adopt-liveview/priv/pages/2026/12-12-v2-live-component-en_US.md

 end
 ```

 As you can see, the entire creation logic is a copy of the original.
-It's worth mentioning that we added a `|> push_navigate(to: ~p"/products/")` so that when the product is created, the user is redirected to the product list.
+It's worth mentioning that we added a `|> push_navigate(to: ~p"/tickets/")` so that when the ticket is created, the user is redirected to the ticket list.

 ### `phx-target`